Tennis Elbow is the most common cause of elbow pain, and despite its name, you don’t have to be a tennis player to get it.

 Usually the diagnosis can be made based on the history and physical examinations.
 Imaging tests such as X-ray and MRI, and EMG may be used to rule out other possibilities.

-Your SF chiropractor will ask you how your symptoms developed, what’s triggering or worsening the pain, about your occupational risk, if you have
+Your SF chiropractor will ask you how your symptoms developed, what’s triggering or worsening the pain, about your occupational risk, if you have history of injury or some king of arthritis, etc.

 During the physical examination, the doctor will look for swelling and tenderness around the elbow.
 You may be asked to try to straighten your wrist and fingers against resistance with your arm fully straight to see if this causes pain.